Kevin O'Hare

-Kevin O'Hare (born 14 September 1965) is a British retired ballet dancer and current Director of The Royal Ballet.
+Kevin Patrick O'Hare, CBE, (born 14 September 1965) is a British retired ballet dancer and current Director of The Royal Ballet.
 He succeeded Monica Mason in the role in 2012.

 Early life

 O’Hare was born in Kingston upon Hull to Northern Irish parents, Michael and Vera.
 He trained locally alongside elder siblings Anne and Michael while attending St Charles's RC Primary School and St Thomas More RC School in Hull.

 Early engagements include appearing with his brother Michael in Bugsy Malone.
 Aged 11 he followed Michael to train at the Royal Ballet School.
 He trained through the School and on an exchange programme with Royal Danish Ballet.
 He graduated in 1984 and that year danced Prince Florimund from The Sleeping Beauty with fellow graduate Viviana Durante at the School's annual matinee.

 Dance career

 In 1984 O’Hare graduated into Sadler's Wells Royal Ballet, joining his brother Michael (who is now Ballet Master of the company).
-He made his first major role debut as Albrecht in his third year with the company and was promoted to principal in 1988, staying with the company as it relocated to Birmingham in 1997 and became Birmingham Royal Ballet in 1990.
+He made his first major role debut as Albrecht in his third year with the company and was promoted to principal in 1988, staying with the company as it relocated to Birmingham in 1987 and became Birmingham Royal Ballet in 1990.
 His repertoire included classical roles, such as Prince Siegfried (Swan Lake), Prince Florimund (The Sleeping Beauty), Albrecht (Giselle) and Romeo (in BRB's first performance of Kenneth MacMillan's Romeo and Juliet).
 After David Bintley became Artistic Director of the company in 1995, O'Hare created roles in Bintley's ballets Edward II, Far from the Madding Crowd, Carmina Burana and Sylvia.

 He retired as a dancer on his 35th birthday.